haoming-ma/haoming-ma.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+As of May 2025, Dr. Ma has authored 15 peer-reviewed journal articles, 8 of which he served as first or corresponding author, and 15 conference proceedings; his work has been cited for ~350 times with an h-index of 10 according to Google Scholar.

-Retrieve my full publication list on
+Retrieve full publication list on
 [Google Scholar](https://scholar.google.ca/citations?user=AcM1KMkAAAAJ&hl=en).

 ---

 ## Journal Articles
+[* labels corresponding authors]
 <details class="pub-year" open>
   <summary><strong>2025</strong></summary>